-Steven is web developer and designer living and working in Seattle.
+Steven was one of PBT's first staff members, and was PBT's first and only web developer and designer as well as producer.
+Steven is now a web developer and designer living and working in Seattle.
 Originally from the Great Plains, Steven's roots are deeply embedded in the Platte River.
 He graduated from the University of Nebraska - Lincoln in Film and Environmental Studies and stayed around the state for several years.
 Steven's toolbag consists of web development/design, video production, and time-lapse photography.
 His cat is his most trusted desk companion.

 Posted on March 18, 2015

 Many early bridge builders constructed embankments out into the Platte River, shortening the total length of the bridge and reducing construction costs and labor.
 The constrained banks make the river more narrow, creating faster currents and deeper channels.